Labiteers/labiteers-azure-connector/README.md

 7. **Grants “Contributor” access** to the Labiteers app on the selected subscription.
 8. **Saves all details** (App ID, Tenant ID, Subscription ID, Secret, etc.) to a JSON file for future reference.

-At the end of the process, your Azure account will be fully configured to work with the **Labiteers Cloud Management Platform**.
+At the end of the process, your Azure account will be fully configured to work with the **Labiteers platform**.
+Please make sure to delete the output file afterward.

 ---